I've Heard the Mermaids Singing

-I've Heard the Mermaids Singing is a 1987 Canadian comedy-drama film directed by Patricia Rozema and starring Sheila McCarthy, Paule Baillargeon, and Ann-Marie MacDonald.
+I've Heard the Mermaids Singing is a 1987 Canadian comedy-drama film written and directed by Patricia Rozema and starring Sheila McCarthy, Paule Baillargeon, and Ann-Marie MacDonald.
 It was the first English-language Canadian feature film to win an award at the Cannes Film Festival.

 Plot

-Polly (Sheila McCarthy) is a worker for a temporary secretarial agency.
+Polly is a worker for a temporary secretarial agency.
 Polly serves as the narrator for the film, and there are frequent sequences portraying her whimsical fantasies.
 Polly lives alone, seems to have no friends and enjoys solitary bicycle rides to undertake her hobby of photography.
-Despite her clumsiness, lack of education, social awkwardness and inclination to take others' statements literally, all of which have resulted in scarce employment opportunities, Polly is placed as a secretary in a private art gallery owned by Gabrielle (Paule Baillargeon).
+Despite her clumsiness, lack of education, social awkwardness and inclination to take others' statements literally, all of which have resulted in scarce employment opportunities, Polly is placed as a secretary in a private art gallery owned by Gabrielle.

 Ann-Marie MacDonald plays Mary, who is Gabrielle's former young lover, and also a painter.
 Mary returns after an absence, and she and Gabrielle rekindle their former relationship despite Gabrielle's misgivings that she is too old and Mary too young.

 Polly, who's fallen a little bit in love with Gabrielle, is inspired to submit some of her own photographs anonymously to the gallery.
 She is crushed when Gabrielle dismisses her photos out of hand and calls them "simpleminded".
 Polly temporarily quits the gallery, and goes into a depression.
 She returns to the gallery, and revives a little when Mary notices one of her photos.

 All the while, Mary and Gabrielle have been perpetrating a fraud.
 Gabrielle has been passing off Mary's work as her own.
 When Polly finds out, she becomes livid and tosses a cup of tea at Gabrielle.
 Believing she has done something unforgivable, Polly retreats to her flat in anguish.

 Mary and Gabrielle later visit Polly at her flat, and realize that the discarded photographs were by Polly.

 As the film ends, Gabrielle and Mary look at more of Polly's photographs and in a short fantasy sequence the three are transported together to an idyllic wooded glen, a metaphor for the beautiful world that supposedly plain and unnoticed people like Polly inhabit.